tufail-ahmad/Netflix-Clone/README.md

 # Netflix-Clone
-This is a Netflix Website Clone
+This is a Netflix Website Clone <br>
+Autor: - Tufail Ahmad